Yuliya177/FitnessManagementInformationSystem/Project/Project/README.md

 ##  How to Run

-1. Clone the repository
-2. Create a SQL Server database named `FitnessManagement`
-3. Execute `database/schema.sql` to create tables
+1. Download the named file `Project,sql` and the file `Project`
+2. Execute the existing tables.
-4. Update connection string in `App.config`:
+3. Update connection string in `App.config`:

 Server=YOUR_SERVER_NAME;Database=FitnessManagement;Integrated Security=True;